đź–‹The Slight Edge: Review

 Another example is your ration.
 Today, it’s not hard to find healthy food to eat—not harder than finding a pizza or burger.
 And the thing is, if you eat a pizza or burger today, you’ll be fine; but if you eat pizzas and burgers for years—you’re screwed.

-This change is the slight edge principle in action.
+This is the slight edge principle in action.
 It applies not only to self-development but literally to any area of your life: your capital, career, knowledge, health, your networking, relationship with the significant other, you name it.
 In each area of your life, you can find a simple action you can do every day.

 It’s your choice